GuyOnWifi/neural-net/README.md

 # Motivation

-Neural networks are a fantastic algorithm: they have so many free parameters that can be tuned to continously learn and improve.
+Neural networks are a fantastic algorithm: they have so many free parameters that can be tuned to continuously learn and improve.
 I wanted to get a strong, intuitive understanding of how these networks learn; what better way then coding one from scratch?
 No external ML libraries like PyTorch or TensorFlow, just numpy and a whole lot of linear algebra.

 # Running the code
 To run the website: